oracle-livelabs/pts/ac-with-ucp/lab4-planned-maintenance/lab4-planned-maintenance.md

 ### Prerequisites

 This lab assumes you have:
-* The Oracle environment prepared in the first lab.
+* The Oracle environment prepared in previous lab.

 ## Task 1: Configure the lab